 History and religion of India are visible all through the world and travelers coming across various places our country get mesmerized with the sights of the religious performances held here.
 India is home to a great range of historical monuments, forts, palaces and the temples that gives an insight into India's splendid past.
 You will also find many temples in India which speak volumes about the amazing history of this country.
 There are a large number of famous temples in India that travelers can visit to explore their beauty.
 Some of these temples were built way long back and many of them are believed to have mystery of their own.
 These temples give a vibrant insight into the history of the period they were constructed.
-Amongst all, there are few temples, which are believed to be the richest temples in India.
+Amongst all, there are few temples, which are believed to be the richest temples in India that you must visit by flight booking.
 In this article, we have mentioned about some of those.

 Located on the seventh peak of the Venkata Tirumala Hill, Sri Venkateshwara Temple is one of the most famous and oldest pilgrimage sites.
 Sited in the south of Sri Swami Puskarini River, this temple has been constructed in the traditional Dravidian style of architecture.
 It houses an 8 feet tall holy statue of the Lord Venkateshwara that is placed under the gold glided dome named as Ananda Nilaya Divya Vimana.
 The eyes of the idol are covered with a tilak of camphor, and decorated with precious and semi-precious stones.
 As per the traditional practice, one must pay visit to the temple of Varahaswami before visiting Sri Venkateswara Swami temple.
 This beautiful temple enjoys the privilege of being one the richest pilgrimage centers in India and across the globe.